amd/esmi_ib_library/docs/README.md

   It should be available at
   * /usr/include/asm/ on RHEL systems
   * /usr/include/x86_64-linux-gnu/asm/ on Ubuntu systems.
-  If its not present, it can be copied from amd_hsmp/ github repo or from the kernel source arch/x86/include/uapi/asm/amd_hsmp.h
+  If its not present, it can be copied from [amd_hsmp](https://github.com/amd/amd_hsmp.git) github repo or from the kernel source arch/x86/include/uapi/asm/amd_hsmp.h
 * There is always a dependency between E-smi and amd_hsmp driver versions.
   The new features of E-smi work only if there is a matching HSMP driver.
 ## amd_hsmp/msr_safe/amd_energy/msr
 One of these drivers is needed to monitor energy counters.
 * AMD family 19h, model 00-0fh and 30-3fh
   * These processors support energy monitoring through 32 bit RAPL MSR registers.
-  *`amd_energy` driver, an out of tree kernel module, hosted at [amd_energy](https://github.com/amd/amd_energy) can report per core and per socket counters via the HWMON sysfs entries.
+  * amd_energy driver, an out of tree kernel module, hosted at [amd_energy](https://github.com/amd/amd_energy) can report per core and per socket counters via the HWMON sysfs entries.
   * This driver provides accumulation of energy for avoiding wrap around problem.
   * This is the only supported energy driver for 32bit RAPLS
 * AMD family 19h, model 10-1fh, a0-afh and 90-9fh, AMD family 0x1A, model 00-1fh
   * These processors support energy monitoring through 64 bit RAPL MSR registers.
   * Because of 64 bit registers, there is no accumulation of energy needed.
-  * For these processors either  [msr_safe](https://github.com/LLNL/msr-safe.git) [amd_energy](https://github.com/amd/amd_energy) or kernel's default msr driver can be used.
+  * For these processors either  [msr_safe](https://github.com/LLNL/msr-safe.git),  [amd_energy](https://github.com/amd/amd_energy) or kernel's default msr driver can be used.
 * AMD family 1Ah, model 0x00-0x1f support RAPL reading using HSMP mailbox.
   * For these processors either amd_hsmp driver or msr_safe driver or amd_energy driver or msr driver can be used.